your123 - stock.adobe.com

 However, putting so much focus into AI safety might be too distracting, Patience said.

 "I don't think it's possible for us to understand what's safe and what isn't safe because we don't know where the technology is going," he said.
-"You don't know exactly where the technology is, how do we know whether it's safe or not."
+"You don't know exactly where the technology is, [so] how do we know whether it's safe or not?"

-Therefore, focusing too much on safety might distract from other venture capitalists looking to invest in AI vendors, he added.
-Sutskever’s firm, founded in June 2024, hasn’t proven itself yet.
-Meanwhile, other startups are already providing products services and have gone beyond the conceptual phase.
+Therefore, focusing too much on safety might distract from other venture capitalists looking to invest in AI vendors, he said.
+Sutskever's company, founded in June 2024, hasn't proven itself yet.
+Meanwhile, other startups are already providing products and services that have gone beyond the conceptual phase.

 Moreover, SSI's focus on creating an AI system that can do everything a human can do and more might be too much of a lofty goal, he continued.